 For more details on syntax and options, please see "p4 help sync" or the Command Reference entry for p4 sync.

-Perforce recommends testing parallel syncs to understand whether this feature suits your needs prior recommending it to your Perforce users.
+WE recommend testing parallel syncs to understand whether this feature suits your needs prior recommending it to your Helix users.

-Set dmc=3 to record in the Perforce log each file synced.
+Set dmc=3 to record in the Helix Server log each file synced.
 This configurable is dynamic; there is no need to stop the server.

 p4 configure set dmc=3